Fred Sirieix

 Sirieix is the founder of National Waiters Day, the training tool the Art of Service, and the Galvin Cup and Galvin's Chance charities.
 He helped to launch the Right Course, which teaches prisoners about the service industry, and has also released a book called First Dates: The Art of Love and a music track, "La Vie Continue".
 He has been featured in an ITV show, with Gordon Ramsay and Gino D'Acampo, entitled Gordon, Gino and Fred: Road Trip (2019), and Remarkable Places to Eat on BBC Two (2019).

 Early life

 Sirieix was brought up in Limoges, France.
 His parents both worked in healthcare and he says they inspired him to work in the service industry: "The conversation around the dinner table was all about patient care.
 It was about making sure people had a good experience.”

+He has described how, as a teenager, he "loved the idea of living his life in [the English language]" and of living in England.